GiulianaEOlmos/LoanPro-frontend-React/README.md

 7. Click on "Add environment variable".
 For each variable in your .env file, add a new environment variable with the same name and value.
 8. Click on "Save" to save your environment variables.
 9. Finally, trigger a new build for your app by clicking on "Trigger build" in the left sidebar, then "Start build".

+## env variables

+To populate the environment variables `REACT_APP_GET_RECORDS_URL`, `REACT_APP_DELETE_RECORDS_URL`, `REACT_APP_NEW_OPERATION_URL`, and `REACT_APP_LOGIN_URL` in your .env file, you'll first need to deploy your backend.

+The backend for this project is located at https://github.com/GiulianaEOlmos/LoanPro-Backend-Serverless.
+Detailed deployment instructions are provided in the README file of that repository.

+After running `serverless deploy` as instructed, you'll see an endpoint URL in your console output.
+Use this URL to populate the aforementioned environment variables in your .env file for local development, as well as in the build settings on AWS Amplify for production deployment.